mohammad-fattah/github_api/README.md

 # github_api
-fetching information from github based on user_name of user
+fetching information from github based on user_name of users